 I'm originally from Vancouver and studied guitar and composition at the University of British Columbia.
 After working for several years as a guitar teacher and musician, I studied Music Therapy at Anglia Ruskin University, Cambridge (UK), obtaining an MA in Music Therapy with Distinction.
 I worked as a music therapist in London for over five years, supporting children and young people with a variety of needs.

-I specialise in working with children and adolescents with disabilities and developmental disorders, such as Autism Spectrum Conditions, Down syndrome, cerebral palsy and many more.
+I initially specialised in working with children and adolescents with disabilities and developmental disorders, such as Autism Spectrum Conditions, Down syndrome, cerebral palsy and many more.
+Since moving to Victoria in 2019, I've expanded my client base to include adults with disabilities, as well as seniors with a range of conditions, but in particular Parkinson's disease.
 I've worked in a variety of settings, including schools, hospitals, hospices and clients' homes.

 Please get in touch using the Contact link in the menu above if you have any questions or would like to know more about what I can offer.